Research and Evaluation for Socially Engaged Museum and Gallery Practice

 This module develops your professional research skills in a variety of ways.
 It looks at varied areas of practice from a number of perspectives including the need to evidence the impact of museums and galleries on society, and the role of research in problem solving towards more engaging, ethical and purposeful museum and gallery provision.

-Students will take two intertwining paths through this module: one thematic path which is focused on how we can shape new, more successful socially engaged projects and programming through research; and a second path that explores the research process including objectives, methods, ethics, analysis and dissemination.
+You'll take two intertwining paths through this module: one thematic path which is focused on how you can shape new, more successful socially engaged projects and programming through research; and a second path that explores the research process including objectives, methods, ethics, analysis and dissemination.

 - Visitor studies